 Using Integrated Medicare and Medicaid Data to Develop a Profile of the Dual-Eligible Population

-SMAs that are developing programs to better coordinate care for dual eligibles need to understand the population's demographic characteristics and service utilization to effectively tailor programs to the population's needs.
+SMAs that are developing programs to better coordinate care for dual eligible beneficiaries need to understand the population's demographic characteristics and service utilization to effectively tailor programs to the population's needs.
 In this use case, the MMDI team identifies some common profile elements and describe the requisite data sources and methodologies needed to produce them.

 Several studies have shown that the dual-eligible population has a high prevalence of mental health conditions and combined mental health and physical health conditions compared to Medicare beneficiaries who do not have Medicaid.
 The purpose of this use case is to provide SMAs with an understanding of how they can leverage integrated data to: (1) identify the prevalence of seven behavioral health conditions in the dual-eligible population, and (2) examine differences in costs and service utilization for those with and without these conditions.

-This use case demonstrates how SMAs can leverage integrated Medicare and Medicaid data to describe dual eligibles' utilization of behavioral health services for the treatment of behavioral health disorders.
+This use case demonstrates how SMAs can leverage integrated Medicare and Medicaid data to describe dual eligible beneficiaries' utilization of behavioral health services for the treatment of behavioral health disorders.
 Behavioral health includes substance use disorders and mental health disorders.
 In particular, this use case provides examples of how SMAs can identify common behavioral health service categories across Medicare and Medicaid programs with different covered services and provider types.

-This use case demonstrates how SMAs can use the Core Set of Adult Health Care Quality Measures for Medicaid (Adult Core Set 1) with integrated Medicare and Medicaid data to assess the quality of dual eligibles' behavioral health care.
+This use case demonstrates how SMAs can use the Core Set of Adult Health Care Quality Measures for Medicaid (Adult Core Set 1) with integrated Medicare and Medicaid data to assess the quality of dual eligibles beneficiaries' behavioral health care.
 We selected two Adult Core Set quality measures that provide information to care coordination as examples: 1) Follow Up After Hospitalization for Mental Health Illness and 2) Diabetes Screening for People with Schizophrenia or Bipolar Disorder Who Are Prescribed Antipsychotic Medications.

 Selecting a Diagnostic Classification System for Assignment of Chronic Conditions to Dual-Eligible Beneficiaries